abhishek-kumar-code/Redfish_Public/Specification.md

 * A [`Next Link` property](#next-link-property-and-partial-results) for partial results
 * An [`OEM` property](#oem-property)

-Responses for resource collections shall not contain any property not explicitly defined in this section of this specification.
+Responses for resource collections shall not contain any property that this section of this specification does not explicitly define.

 ##### Context property

 Responses shall contain an `@odata.context` context property that describes the source of the payload.
-The value of the context property shall be the context URL that describes the resource collection according to [OData-Protocol](#OData-Protocol).
+The value of the context property shall be the context URL that describes the resource collection, according to [OData-Protocol](#OData-Protocol).

-The context URL for a resource collection has one of these forms:
+The context URL for a resource collection has one of these formats:

 <pre><var>MetadataUrl</var>.#<var>CollectionResourceType</var></pre>
 <pre><var>MetadataUrl</var>.#<var>CollectionResourcePath</var></pre>